smizell/halpert/README.md

 # Halpert

-This is a library for translating HTML5 to javascript objects.
-It currently pulls the data marked up using RDFa.
+This is a library for translating HTML5 to HAL.
+It currently pulls the data marked up in RDFa.

 The code currently makes the following assumptions about your HTML.